Rabbitory/rabbitory_cli/README.md

 After entering this command, you'll be prompted to enter your preferred AWS global region, then your preferred AWS region code.

+Your preferred region to deploy Rabbitory can be different from your AWS user authenticated region.
+Just ensure your authenticated user has access to your preferred deployment region.

 <p align="left">
   <img src="https://raw.githubusercontent.com/Rabbitory/rabbitory_cli/main/assets/select-region-code.png" alt="select-region-code" width="80%"/>
 </p>

 Now that a region has been selected, you'll be prompted to choose between deploying to the default public IP address provided by AWS or providing your own custom domain.
 See next section for more information on custom domain setup.

 Upon deployment, Rabbitory spins up all the necessary AWS infrastructure for you to self-host your personal Rabbitory Control Panel, where you can create, configure, and manage your RabbitMQ instances.
 Once Rabbitory has been successfully deployed, you'll receive a link to your Control Panel.

-See the [Rabbitory Control Panel github repository ](https://github.com/Rabbitory/rabbitory_control_panel) for more information.
+See [Rabbitory Control Panel](https://github.com/Rabbitory/rabbitory_control_panel) for more information.

 <p align="left">
   <img src="https://raw.githubusercontent.com/Rabbitory/rabbitory_cli/main/assets/deploy-success.png" alt="deploy-success" />